StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 to the source device’s Wi-Fi interface, which may have very poor source buffer management.

+Note that when the physical bottleneck is the first hop interface, part of (or directly attached to) the source generating the data stream, then the direct backpressure described here is the appropriate way to signal that the source should slow down.

+When the physical bottleneck is elsewhere along the path, it may be a local interface from the point of view of the device it is part of, but that device is not the original source of the data -- that device is merely passing through IP packets it received from another local interface (that is to say, this device is acting as a router or switch).
+In this situation the direct backpressure at the physical interface cannot be immediately communicated directly to the source of the data, because that software is running on a different device.
+In this case the direct physical backpressure is communicated instead to the device’s queue management algorithm, which determines when it becomes appropriate to express this local physical backpressure in the form of indirect backpressure (i.e., ECN Congestion marks, or dropping the packet entirely) that will indirectly cause the source to lower its sending rate.

+In this way a physical bottleneck on the router generates direct backpressure to the router’s queue management algorithm, which generates indirect backpressure as appropriate, which is manifested at the source as an algorithmic bottleneck (the rate optimization or “congestion control” algorithm) which moderates the rate that the source will inject packets into the network so as to match the rate the physical bottleneck can actually carry them.

 ## Algorithmic Bottlenecks

 In addition to physical bottlenecks,